gohugoio/hugoDocs/content/en/functions/css/Build.md

 ## Options

-The `css.Build` function takes an optional map of options to fine-tune bundling, minification, and browser compatibility.
+The `css.Build` function accepts an options map to fine-tune bundling, minification, and browser compatibility.

 `externals`
 : (`[]string`) A slice of path patterns to exclude from bundling.
 The `@import` statements for these patterns remain as-is in the generated CSS code.
 See [details][esb external].